Darkest Hour: Film Review

 Twenty great songs, which nevertheless just miss out on a Top 100 placing due to the exceptional quality of the Queen canon.
 Some incredibly tough choices here, including the appearance of a bona fide Queen classic.
 Amazingly, any track from A Day at the Races is yet to feature.
 It’s their most consistently good album, in my view, if not necessarily their best — that’s another matter, which I have discussed elsewhere.

-Click here for details about how I compiled the list and to start from the beginning (number 185).
+Click here for details about how I compiled the list.
+Scroll to the bottom of this page for the complete ranking.

 120. Get Down Make Love (Mercury), News of the World, 1977